-The black duiker inhabits areas in West Africa from Guinea eastward to Nigeria along the coast.
-It lives in dense lowland forests.
+Black duikers are found in western Africa, from Guinea eastward to Nigeria along the coast.
+They live in dense lowland forests.

-Duikers are considered browsers in that they mainly eat leaves, fruits, shoots, buds seeds and bark and will sometimes climb on low logs to reach their food.
-They may also consume small birds, rodents, insects and carrion and even though they are mainly browsers, they are able to digest the animal protein well.
+Duikers are browsers that eat mainly leaves, fruits, shoots, buds, seeds, and bark.
+They will sometimes climb on low logs to reach their food.
+Occasionally, they eat small birds, rodents, insects, and carrion.
+They also raid agricultural crops.

 Duikers have the perfect shape for diving for cover in the forest; they are short, with arched backs and have forelegs that are shorter than their hind legs.
 The black duiker is more heavily built than the red flanked duiker, measuring approximately 32 inches (head and body length), with a height of 18 inches and weight to 40 pounds.
 Both males and females have horns that are six inches long that are often hidden in a tuft of hair that grows between the horns.
 The horns are short and straight.
 Black duikers are brown to black in color.
 They have long narrow heads, and large scent glands beneath the eyes that include a series of pores rather than of a single opening.
 Their brain relative to size is larger than all of the antelopes.
 The tail of the duiker has a tassel.
 They have a hesitant high stepping or bouncing gait with sharp eyes and a good sense of hearing and smell.
 Lifespan is 10 to 14 years.